 You can grow your String of hearts from seed by following the steps.

 - Prepare a seedling tray, preferably with a humidity dome, to constrain the moisture.

-- You should not soak the soil, however, sprinkle the soil using a spray bottle to avoid damaging the set ground of the seeds.
+- Sprinkle the soil using a spray bottle to avoid damaging the set ground of the seeds.

 - Put your seedling tray in a warm position where it’ll receive bright indirect sunlight.

-- It’ll take up to 2-3 weeks for the seeds to germinate, and once the seedling is noticeable, you can remove the humidity dome.
+- It’ll take 2-3 weeks for the seeds to germinate, and once the seedling is noticeable, you can remove the humidity dome.

-- Make sure to keep the soil mildly moist until the leaves have emerged, and then you can transit to a regular watering pace for the plant.
+- Keep the soil mildly moist until the leaves have emerged, and then you can transit to a regular watering pace for the plant.

-However, seed propagation might take more time and is comparatively less efficient than the other methods.
+However, seed propagation might take longer and is comparatively less efficient than the other methods.

 5. Propagation by Butterfly Method

-Butterfly propagation is a unique and different method to reproduce the number of your String of hearts plant.
+Butterfly propagation is a unique method to reproduce the number of your String of hearts plant.

-You’ll require sphagnum peat moss for this method, which is uncommon in all previous methods.
+This method requires sphagnum peat moss, which is uncommon in all previous methods.

-- Firstly, choose a vine where a couple of leaves connect and cut off on both sides, leaving about 1/4 inch of the vine.
+- Firstly, choose a vine where a couple of leaves connect and cut off on both sides, leaving about 1/4 inch.

 - Fill a bowl halfway with warm water and soak sphagnum peat moss for 5 minutes.